flix/book/src/effects-and-handlers.md

         println(divide(3, 2));
         println(divide(3, 0))
     } with DivByZero {
-        def divByZero(_) = println("Oops: Division by Zero!")
+        def divByZero(_resume) = println("Oops: Division by Zero!")
     }
 ```

 Here we declare the effect `DivByZero` and use it inside the `divide` function.
-In `main` we perform two divisions.
+Hence the `divide` function has the `DivByZero` effect.
+In `main` we perform two
+divisions.
 The first succeeds and prints `1`.
-The
-second fails and the error message is printed.
-The continuation `_k` is unused
+The second fails and prints an
+error message.
+The continuation, `_resume`, is unused and cannot be used because
-(and in fact cannot be used because it requires an argument of type `Void`).
-The
-`main` function has the `IO` effect since we use `println` in the handler, but
+its argument type is `Void`.
+The `main` function has the `IO` effect since we
-it does _not_ have the `DivByZero` effect since that has been handled.
+use `println` in the handler, but it does _not_ have the `DivByZero` effect
+since that has been handled.

+Exceptions are non-resumable because once an exception has been raised, we
+cannot resume execution from where the exception was thrown.
+We can only handle
+the exception and do something else.
+We know that `DivByZero` is an exception
+because its effect operation has the `Void` return type.

-> **Note:** `Void` is an empty (uninhabited) type built-in to Flix.
-The `Void`
+> **Note:** The `Void` type is an empty, i.e., uninhabited, type built into
-> type, in combination with an effect operation, can be used everywhere a normal
-> type is required.
-But notably a function, e.g. a continuation, which requires
+> Flix.
+A function with the return type `Void` cannot return normally; it only
+> returns abnormally (e.g., by throwing an exception).
+Similarly, a function
-> an argument of type `Void` cannot be called.
+> that takes an argument of type `Void` cannot be called.

 Recall that Flix supports [effect polymorphism](./effect-polymorphism.md), hence
 the following works without issue: